wavefrontHQ/docs/pages/doc/integrations_log_data.md

     INFO 1476925272 my operation took 42 seconds (and other info here)

-In the above example, the log message has a timestamp.
-You can use this timestamp to match the message for ingestion, but Wavefront always ingests the resulting metric at the time the Wavefront proxy sees the log, _not_ the time the message was logged in your system.
+In the example above, the log message has a timestamp.
+You can use this timestamp to match the message for ingestion, but Wavefront always ingests the resulting metric at the time the Wavefront proxy sees the log, _not_ at the time the message was logged in your system.
 Therefore, the resulting metric would be: **myOperationDuration 42 &lt;proxy time&gt; source=&lt;host&gt;**

 The Wavefront proxy includes these [patterns](http://github.com/wavefrontHQ/java/blob/master/proxy/src/main/resources/patterns/patterns) and you can always add more.